-Ups and Downs Juggieknots, also known as students move onto beambags then Franklin Hargraves, was at Har- balls.
+Ups and Downs demonstrate the art of juggling to about 20 people.
+The night of juggiing was sponsored by the Recreation Department.
+Mr. Hargraves also conducts juggling workshops and a circus day.
+He starts his students off slowly by juggling scarves.
+Once they've mastered that juggling Juggleknots, also known as students move onto beanbags then Franklin Hargraves, was at Har- balls.
 Here Mr. Hargraves shows rison Public School Oct.
-23 to demonstrate the art of juggling to about 20 people.
-The night of juggl-ing was sponsored by the Recreation Department.
-Mr. Hargraves also conducts juggling workshops and a circus day.
-He storts his students off slowly by juggling scarves.
-Once they've mastered that juggling one of his pupils exactly how it's done.
-(Herald photo) GEORGETOWN CUSTOM CAR SOUND "THE CAR STEREO EXPERTS" 55 SINCLAIR AVE.
-END ROLLS OF NEWSPRINT Great for moving, scrap paper for the kids, Nursery Schools, etc. CALL 877-2201 the HERALD Home Newspaper of Halton Hills - Eat.
-1866 45 Guelph St., Georgetown Senior Rebels end season unbeaten; preparing to meet O-T in playoff The Georgetown District High School Rebels capped off an Acton. shaded Acton High School 38-36 in
+23 to one of his pupils exactly how it's done.
+(Herald photo) GEORGETOWN CUSTOM CAR SOUND "THE CAR STERED EXPERTS" 55 SINCLAIR AVE.
+END ROLLS OF NEWSPRINT Great for moving, scrap paper for the kids, Nursery Schools, etc. CALL 877-2201 the HERALD Home Newspaper of Halton Hills - Est. 1866 45 Guelph St., Georgetown Senior Rebels end season unbeaten; preparing to meet O-T in playoff The Georgetown District High School Rebels capped off an undefeated regular season in Senior girls' basketball Monday, as they shaded Acton High School 38-36 in Acton.